HardlyDifficult/Tutorials/Chapter1.md

 To review, you may want to:

  - Try adjusting the variables in Spawner to get a reasonable flow of enemies.
- - Try adjusting the initial velocity values for the spike ball.
+ - Try adjusting the initial velocity values for the SpikeBall.
    - Consider adding randomness to these values as well.
  - Try adjusting the bumper position angles so balls return to the screen promptly / smoothly.
  - Try adjusting the size of colliders, ensure that objects appear to be touching the ground reasonably.